Portage County Court Records

 Divorce Records

-Individuals seeking proof of a divorce may obtain a certified copy of the divorce judgment from the Clerk of Circuit Court.
-The Wisconsin Department of Health Services, Vital Records Office also maintains an index of divorces occurring in Wisconsin and can issue verification letters, though the complete court file remains with the county clerk.
+If you need proof of a divorce, you can obtain a certified copy of the divorce judgment from the Clerk of Circuit Court.
+The Wisconsin Department of Health Services, Vital Records Office also maintains an index of divorces occurring in Wisconsin and can issue verification letters, though the complete court file stays with the county clerk.

 Child Support

 Child support orders entered by the Portage County Circuit Court are enforced by the Portage County Child Support Agency.
 Modifications to existing support orders require filing a motion with the court.
-Information about child support services in Portage County can be obtained through the Portage County Department of Health and Human Services.
+For information about child support services in Portage County, contact the Portage County Department of Health and Human Services.

 Portage County Probate Court Records

 Probate matters in Portage County are managed by the circuit court under the supervision of the Probate Registrar and the circuit court judges.
-The Clerk of Circuit Court maintains all probate filings, and the Portage County Register in Probate assists with administrative aspects of estate and guardianship proceedings.
+The Clerk of Circuit Court maintains all probate filings, and the Portage County Register in Probate assists with the administrative side of estate and guardianship proceedings.

 Types of Probate Matters